In this guide:

 - A custom Python program accessing the REST API.

 - An official Sonatype integration such as an IDE or CI server plugin.

 There are two options for setting-up secure inbound connectors: reverse proxy HTTPS and direct HTTPS connections.

 If a reverse proxy is used in between the HTTP client and IQ Server, HTTPS connections to IQ Server can be setup without special IQ Server configuration.

-Figure 3: Inbound https connection through reverse proxy server
+Figure 3: Graphic showing an inbound https connection through a reverse proxy server

 The reverse proxy will handle the HTTPS connection and retrieve resources over plain HTTP connections behind the scenes on behalf of the client.
 Traffic will appear to originate from the reverse proxy

 Advantages of using reverse proxy terminated TLS include: